Gentlemen's club: History

-In the 19th century, the family was considered one of the most important aspects of a man's life.
-A man's home was his property and should have been a place to satisfy most of his needs, but for elite men, this was not always the case; it was not always a place that provided privacy and comfort: perhaps because the homes of elite families often entertained guests for dinners, formal teas, entertainment, and parties.
+In the 19th century the family was considered one of the most important aspects of a man's life.
+A man's home was his property and should have been a place to satisfy most of his needs.
+However, it was not always a place that provided privacy and comfort: perhaps because the homes of elite families often entertained guests for dinners, formal teas, entertainment, and parties.
 Their lives were on display, and often their lives would be reported in local papers.
 A gentleman's club offered an escape from this family world.
-Another explanation would be that men were brought up as boys in all-male environments in places like schools and sports pastimes, and they became uncomfortable when they had to share their lives with women in a family environment.
-A gentleman's club offered an escape.
+Another explanation would be that men were brought up in all-male environments in places like schools and sports pastimes, and they became uncomfortable when they had to share their lives with women in a family environment.

 Men's clubs were also a place for gossip.
-The clubs were designed for communication and the sharing of information.
 By gossiping, bonds were created which were used to confirm social and gender boundaries.
 Gossiping helped confirm a man's identity, both in his community and within society at large.
-It was often used as a tool to climb the social ladder.
-It revealed that a man had certain information others did not have.
-It was also a tool used to demonstrate a man's masculinity.
-It established certain gender roles.
-Men told stories and joked.
-The times and places a man told stories, gossiped, and shared information were also considered to show a man's awareness of behaviour and discretion.
-Clubs were places where men could gossip freely.
-Gossip was also a tool that led to more practical results in the outside world.
-There were also rules that governed gossip in the clubs.
-These rules governed the privacy and secrecy of members.
-Clubs regulated this form of communication so that it was done in a more acceptable manner.
+It was often used as a tool to climb the social ladder, as it revealed that a man had certain information others did not have.
+There were also rules in place that governed gossip in the clubs.
+These rules ensured the privacy of the members.

 Until the 1950s, clubs were also heavily regulated in the rooms open to non-members.
 Most clubs contained just one room where members could dine and entertain non-members; it was often assumed that one's entire social circle should be within the same club.
 Harold Macmillan was said to have taken "refuge in West End clubs ...: Pratt's, Athenaeum, Buck's, Guards, the Beefsteak, the Turf, [and] the Carlton".

-The class requirements relaxed gradually throughout the 19th and 20th centuries.
-From the 1970s onwards, some single-sex clubs opened to both sexes as guests and as members, partly to maintain membership levels.